MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SafeLinksAggregateReport.md

 ## DESCRIPTION
 Safe Links is a feature in Advanced Threat Protection that checks links in email messages to see if they lead to malicious web sites.
 When a user clicks a link in a message, the URL is temporarily rewritten and checked against a list of known, malicious web sites.

-This cmdlet returns the following information:
+For the reporting period you specify, the cmdlet returns the following information:

 - Action
 - App